 What is Epsom Salt Good For?

 - A great way to soak sore, tired muscles and reduce the stress of everyday life.

 - It is affordable and gentle on the skin.

-- For many years this salt has been used to treat such things as, psoriasis, and arthritis.
+- A treatment for such things as, psoriasis, and arthritis.

 Soaking your feet in Epsom salt foot bath, can make you look better, feel better and even smell better, says Dr. Jeffery Bowman, an award-winning doctor of the American Academy of Podiatric Practice Management.

 Epsom salt foot baths help ease muscle and joint pain, swollen and inflamed feet, foot and toe fungal infections, and odor and skin problems, he noted.

 Epsom salt does not kill infection, rather it draws out infection to the surface, so it does not become larger.